matthieu-str/data_story/index.md

 ![Europe](/images/EuropeG.png)

 Similar conclusions can be reached by analysing the results for 1.5M users for Brightkite and 1M users for Gowalla, which present similar behaviours.
 Firsly, it has to be pointed out that the reason why the arrows for Gowalla are thinner than for Brighkite is that we have a 10 months difference in the data acquisition period, thus less check-ins were collected for each user in the Gowalla datset.
 Another feature, not detectable from the maps above, is that Germany plays a predominant role in Europe, in fact many Germans travel abroad, but not many people enter the country.
 Not many arrows leave from Spain, perhaps suggesting that Spanish people prefer travelling within the country instead than abroad.

+# Conclusions
+As a result of this analysis we were able to identify some of the major human fluxes across the world based on the data gathered in the Gowalla and Brightkite datasets.
+Most interestingly we could detect common behaviours between the two independent datasets suggesting that the observations are consistent and we are not only detecting random travels among countries.
+It has to be pointed out that our results are strictly dependent on the number of users for each country, thus we cannot draw any conclusion on not represented states in the social network.

 # The team